laceyp99/LLM-Council-v2/README.md

 ## Features

 - ⚖️ **Side-by-side comparison** - Run the same prompt through multiple AI models simultaneously
+- 🗳️ **Council Voting** - After responses, each model votes for the best answer (anonymized) to determine a winner
 - 🎭 **Anonymous mode** - Model names hidden by default for unbiased evaluation (toggle to reveal)
 - ⚡ **Parallel execution** - Fast comparisons with concurrent API calls
-- 🗳️ **Voting system** - Vote on best and worst responses to track model performance
+- 👍👎 **Manual Voting system** - Vote on best and worst responses to track model performance
 - 🏆 **Leaderboard** - See cumulative rankings based on your votes (net score = best - worst)
 - 💾 **Response caching** - Optional caching to save costs on repeated prompts